cyberoptic-security/wildmail/README.md

   Next is to ensure that your DNS is configured with a catchall MX record for email.
 In Route53 this can be done by creating an MX record and putting a * in the Record name field, other DNS hosts might be slightly different.
 Ensure the record points to the correct address for SES in your region.

 #### SES actions

   In SES go to Email receiving under Configuration.
 Create a rule set for your domain, and within the rule set create a rule.
 Set the recipient condition of the rule to be your domain name with a dot at the start e.g. `.example.com` This tells the rule to accept all email addressed to an example.com subdomain, but not to the root domain.
   Then create two Actions in the rule.
   Action 1 is to store the email in your S3 bucket that yo uset up for email storage (not the one for hosting the SPA) with the Object key prefix to be `emails/`.
 This stores all incoming emails in the /emails/ folder in the email storage bucket.

   Action 2 is to invoke the wildmail-email-processor lambda.
 The invocation type is Event invocation.

   At some point it will want a role.
 Make one and give it the `wildmail-s3-write` policy.

 ### SPA

 The front end is written in ReactJS.
+There are two folders in the `wildmail-spa` fodler .
+One with no auth, and one that has auth configured using Cognito and Entra.

 init your local environment and install dependecies `npm install @chakra-ui/react@2 @emotion/react @emotion/styled framer-motion axios react-split react-icons`